5monkeys/cobertura-action/README.md

 ### `fail_below_threshold`

 Fail the action when the minimum coverage was not met.
+Defaults to `false`.

 ### `show_line`